vistadataproject/documents/README.md

 * A one-year research and discovery proof-of-concept (not product development)
 * A data-centric approach to VISTA data (not a code-centric approach).
 * A  web-standards approach to exposing and managing data and metadata (not a healthcare-unique approach)

-__What this project is not:__

-* __No existing VISTA code, routines, packages, modules, or infrastructure will be touched or affected (i.e. 'non-invasive')__ This represents __purely  supplementary functionality on top of existing data architecture__.
-However, any enhancements to any VISTA package or routine (Lab, Pharmacy, Fileman, etc.) which improves VISTA's data definitions *will be automatically reflected* in the VISTA Data Model (VDM) and maintained always-up-to-date with the internal VISTA Data Dictionary.
+* This represents __purely supplementary functionality on top of existing data architecture__.
+However, this will automatically incorporate any and all enhancements to any of the 176 VISTA packages or routines and any enhancements to data defintions to all data in VISTA.
+This is because the VISTA Data Model (VDM) will be maintained always-in-sync with the internal VISTA Data Dictionary.
 This by designdue to the continuously triggered, automated conversion of the VISTA data dictionary (DD) to JSON-LD using the DDJLD extractor (DDJLD Maker).
 See Technical Overview for further detail on the metadata processing.

+__What this project is not:__

+* __No existing VISTA code, routines, packages, modules, or infrastructure will be changed or affected (i.e. 'non-invasive')__

 ## Technical Overview